[Leggi questo articolo in italiano]

 You’ll hear arias at sunrise, sip an aperitivo under frescoed ceilings, catch surprise opera from balconies, and end the night under the stars with a concert in a Roman temple.
 It’s emotional and surreal; everything you’ll love about Italy.

-In 2025, more than 3,000 artists took over 80+ stages across the city, and some of the most emotional moments happen in unexpected places: prisons, healthcare homes, community centers… bringing music to those who need it most.
+In 2025, more than 3,000 artists took over 80+ stages across the city, and some of the most emotional moments happened in unexpected places: prisons, healthcare homes, community centers… bringing music to those who need it most.
 It’s about inclusion, connection, and sharing beauty with everyone.
 That’s the soul of this festival ❤️

 🚆 How to Get There